 EBPS Biennial Workshop

-Novel pharmacotherapies for substance use disorder:
+Novel pharmacotherapies for substance use and

 Banff, Alberta, Canada • 25-27 September 2024